Modern work

 Delete and archive groups, sites, and teams

-Point exceeds the limits of out-of-the-box Office 365 lifecycle management.
+Point exceeds the limits of out-of-the-box Microsoft 365 lifecycle management.
 It offers the archive option for sites, teams, and groups equally.
 On top of that, Point detects inactivity for SharePoint sites that are not connected to groups.

-With Point, you give more power to resource owners who have operational knowledge of what should be kept and what is ready to be deleted, which results in less inactive teams down the road.
+With Point, you give more power to resource owners who have operational knowledge of what should be kept and what is ready to be deleted, which results in less inactive Microsoft teams down the road.

 However, admins are still in charge of everything that is going on.
 They can see who has and hasn’t completed their task as well as what they have done with their content.